scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

  - the name must not be blank;
  - the age must be a valid non-negative integer.

-If all the rules pass,
-our parser we should return a `User`.
+If all the rules pass our parser we should return a `User`.
-If any rules fail,
-we should return a `List`
-of the error messages.
+If any rules fail we should return a `List` of the error messages.

 To implement this complete example we'll need to combine rules